wso2/docs-choreo-dev/en/docs/develop-components/develop-an-external-consumer.md

      **Step 2.1: Create and configure an OIDC/OAuth2.0 application in the external identity provider**

      1. Create an OIDC/OAuth2.0 application in your external identity provider.
-     2. Configure the OIDC/OAuth2.0 application as follows:

-         1. Set `Code` and `Refresh Token` as allowed grant types.
-         2. Specify the access token type as JWT.
+     2. Configure the OIDC/OAuth2.0 application accordingly.
+(The access token type should be configured as JWT)

      **Step 2.2: Link the OIDC/OAuth2.0 application to the Choreo component**